pzoli/forras-admin2-server/README.md

-# keycloak-jwtauth-swagger
+# forras-admin2-server

-This is a homework project for Keycloak JWT authentication for [forras-admin](https://github.com/pzoli/forras-admin) v2 project
+This is [forras-admin](https://github.com/pzoli/forras-admin) v2 server project

 ## Used technologies